 9.)
 Khasab City Tour – A Very small city on the borders of UAE & Oman with local Arabic Culture and a small fort in Portuguese style.

 10.)
 Trekking – Explore the Mountains of Musandam.
 From the top of the mountains have stunning views of the Gulf of Arabia and the Gulf of Oman.
 On top of the mountains, camping can also be done.
 Many people lay down their tents and stay here.

 Nearest International Airports – Dubai in UAE and Muscat(Oman)

 From Dubai it takes around 4 hours to reach here covering a distance of around 200kms by road.

-Between UAE and Oman border there is checkpoint at border where are visa and passports are checked.
-Sometimes it takes lot of time because of huge rush on long weekends, so it is better to start early from Dubai so that Queue can be avoided.
+Between UAE and Oman border there is a checkpoint at the border where are visa and passports are checked.
+Sometimes it takes a lot of time because of the huge rush on long weekends, so it is better to start early from Dubai so that Queue can be avoided.
 This place is favorite from UAE for day trips and long weekend trips.
 Check visa formalities on Oman official site or go for an online visa before going.
 Driving after crossing the border to the Khasab city is very scenic.
 If you are spending a week in Oman, then check this Oman itinerary for a one week trip.

 Currency – Omani Rial

 Food – Arabic and Continental

 Atana Khasab hotel arranges cruise service and mountain safaris.
 These services pick up from a hotel and drops also.